 The beginning of the end came on April 1, which Petrino at first described as a Sunday spent with his wife at an area lake.

-Instead, he and Dorrell went for an evening ride and skidded off the road in an accident left him with four broken ribs, a cracked vertebra in his neck and numerous abrasions on his face.
-The avid motorcycle rider said the sun and wind caused him to lose control on the two-lane highway about 20 miles southeast of Fayetteville.
+Instead, he and Dorrell went for an evening ride and skidded off the road in an accident that left him with four broken ribs, a cracked vertebra in his neck and abrasions on his face.
+The avid motorcycle rider said the sun and wind caused him to lose control.

-As the review continued, state police released audio of the 911 call reporting Petrino's accident.
-It revealed Petrino didn't want to call police following the crash, and a subsequent police report showed he asked if he was required to give the name of the passenger during the accident.
+It didn't get any better for Petrino.
+Audio of the 911 call reporting the accident revealed he and Dorrell didn't want to police called following the crash, and a subsequent police report showed he asked if he was required to give the name of the passenger during the accident.

 "Our expectations of character and integrity in our employees can be no less than what we expect of our students," Long said.
 "No single individual is bigger than the team, the Razorback football program of the University of Arkansas."

 The coach's tenure with the Razorbacks began under a cloud of second-guessing following his abrupt departure from Atlanta 13 games into the 2007 season.

 Petrino left farewell notes in the lockers of the Atlanta players rather than telling them of his resignation in person.
 He was introduced later that night as the new coach of the Razorbacks, carrying with him a vagabond image after holding 15 jobs for 11 different programs/organizations in 24 seasons.
 He infamously met with Auburn officials in 2003 to talk about taking the Tigers' head coaching job while Tommy Tuberville still had it.